General FAQ

 The waitlist ranking information will not be disclosed to students under any circumstances by the PA Program or the Office of Admissions & Records.

-FAQ’S FOR APPLICANTS THAT MAY OR MAY NOT HAVE BEEN OFFERED AN INTERVIEW
+FAQ'S FOR APPLICANTS NOT OFFERED AN INTERVIEW

 What are some reasons I did not get selected for an interview this year?

-Keep in mind every application cycle brings a different pool of applicants:
+Keep in mind, every application cycle brings a different pool of applicants:

 What can I do to increase my chances of admission?

-1. Complete any outstanding prerequisite courses;
+- Complete any outstanding prerequisite courses.

 What if I think my interview skills keep me from being accepted?